people at home

 what else?

 Anything that’s easily available.
-Access.
 I only work with crap materials in a way.
-A lot of my work is about working with what you’ve got and then incorporating light somehow.
+A lot of my work is about using what`s around me and then make it glow or vibrate somehow.

 Tell us about that!

-When I use colour in different ways, like psychedelic and fluid colour combinations, I always try to create a sense of light.
-I love all sorts of colours, but when you put them together they have to create a tension, vibrate somehow.
+By using colour in different ways, like psychedelic and fluid colour combinations, I always try to create a sense of light.
+I love all sorts of colours, but when you put them together they have to create tension and feel luminous.

 “i love all sorts of colours.”